codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # This script lists all local variables and environment variables, and functions
 6. Local variable
 # This script creates a new local variable with name BEST value School
+7. Global variable
+# This script creates a global variable with name BEST and value School